KindaSloth/Guilherme775/README.md

 ### About me

-> 😄 I'm have 18 years old and study programming since the high school
+> 😄 I'm have 19 years old and study programming since the high school

-> :books: Passionate about gamedev and functional programming
+> :books: Passionate about type theory and functional programming

 > :construction_worker: Currently working with TypeScript, Rust, Haskell and Blockchain stuffs